hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/Intro-to-RNAseq.md

 #### Base Calling

 Illumina has proprietary software that goes through all the images captured in the previous stage and generates text files with sequence information about each cluster based on the fluorescence.
-In addition to calling the bases, this software assigns a probablity score to indicate how certain it was about the call.
+In addition to calling the bases, this software assigns a probablity score to indicate how certain it was about the calling something an "A", a "T", a "G" or a "C".

-> If there are any ambiguities, i.e. a cluster does not have a distinct color (based in the fluors used), the base calling software will have low probability associated with it, and might assign an "N" instead of "A", "T", "G" or "C".
+> If there are any ambiguities, e.g. at a certain cycle the image for a cluster does not have a distinct color that can be associated with a specific nucleotide, the base calling software will have a low probability associated with it and would assign an "N" instead of "A", "T", "G" or "C".

 In closing,
 * **Number of clusters ~= Number of reads**